jesusprubio/shodan-client/README.md

 :penguin: QISKit is released under the [Apache license, v2.0](https://www.apache.org/licenses/LICENSE-2.0).

-## Do you want to help?
+## Contributing

 :sunglasses: If you'd like to help please take a look to this [contribution guidelines](https://github.com/QISKit/qiskit-js/blob/master/CONTRIBUTING.md).

 ## API

-:eyes: The content of the result is the same provided by the API.
+:eyes: The content of the result is the same provided by the HTTP API.
 You can check them in the [API documentation](https://developer.shodan.io).

 ### `async host(ip, key, opts)`